 Activation of sympathetic response is important before running because it influences thermoregulation, water and electrolyte homeostasis, and muscular performance.
 That means you can perform better, run faster, and utilize glucose more efficiently.

-Activation of the parasympathetic response is important after running because it helps to decrease your heart rate, lowers blood pressure, begins the digestion, it shuttles nutrient and starts to use them for the healing and recovery processes.
+Activation of the parasympathetic response is important after running because it helps to decrease your heart rate, lowers blood pressure, begins digestion, shuttles nutrients,s and starts to use them for the healing and recovery processes.

 So before your running session, the goal is to ramp up the sympathetic response.
 That is the goal of the warm-up.